dragonflydb/documentation/docs/migrate-to-dragonfly/01-migrating-single-node-redis/00-snapshot-and-restore.md

 ### 5. Reconfigure and Restart Applications

-As part of the migration process, update the connection string or credentials used by the backend application to connect to the data store.
+As part of the migration process, update the connection string or credentials used by your server applications to connect to Dragonfly.
-This step involves modifying your application's configuration to point to the Dragonfly instance instead of the previous Redis instance.
+This step involves modifying your applications' configuration to point to the Dragonfly instance instead of the previous Redis instance.

 ## Downtime Considerations